apache/iotdb/docs/UserGuide/Operation Manual/DDL Data Definition Language.md

 ```
 IoTDB> set storage group to root.ln.wf01
-Msg: org.apache.iotdb.exception.MetadataException: org.apache.iotdb.exception.MetadataException: The prefix of root.ln.wf01 has been set to the storage group.
+Msg: 300: root.ln has already been set to storage group.
 ```
 The LayerName of storage group can only be characters, numbers and underscores.

 Besides, if deploy on Windows system, the LayerName is case-insensitive, which means it's not allowed to set storage groups `root.ln` and `root.LN` at the same time.

-## Show Storage Group
+#### Show Storage Group

 After creating the storage group, we can use the [SHOW STORAGE GROUP](../Operation%20Manual/SQL%20Reference.md) statement and [SHOW STORAGE GROUP \<PrefixPath>](../Operation%20Manual/SQL%20Reference.md) to view the storage groups.
 The SQL statements are as follows: